 The four episodes run 45 minutes each, so the entire series is three hours of extremely pleasurable viewing on a single DVD.
 And fellow guys, this ain’t no just-a-chickflick either!
 Well, okay it kinda is, but since it is a time-travel story of sorts, think of it as a science-fiction/fantasy movie you missed along the way.
 And be prepared to have a BIG crush on Jemima Rooper by the end of the series.

-A visit to Austenland with Kerri Russell
+Austenland with Kerri Russell

 The third in our triple-feature is last year’s Austenland, another fantasy with a somewhat different slant than Lost In Austen.
 It is a British-American movie producd by Stephenie Meyer and directed by Jerusha Hess.
 The movie is based on Shannon Hale’s novel (2007) of the same name, which is intended to be the first in a series.